 “Customers demand an effortlessly seamless journey across air to bus to road, from first to last mile, all tailored to their individual needs, and they want updates on it in real time,” said Alex Froom, co-founder of Zipabout.
 “Individually, operators cannot deliver this with the current siloed approach to sharing information.
 Every journey has multiple stakeholders and it’s only by working together that they can better understand the passenger and accommodate their needs.”

 Froom highlighted how airlines and airports could benefit from sharing data with other transport operators through the consortium.
 Knowing passengers were delayed getting to the airport due to an incident on the motorway or severe weather, for example, means “they could scramble buses to the car park, deploy valet parking, open up another desk, or if the airline knows they will miss the flight, could call up standbys and re-allocate the tickets,” he said.

 By communicating these measures to the affected passengers, Froom said, the air travel industry would be able to deliver a stress-free journey to the airport for each passenger, resulting in greater retail dwell time and increased customer loyalty and retention.

-Using Zipabout Connect, passengers across any transport mode can opt in to receive relevant messages from the operator, including real-time disruption information or alternative route options.
+Using Zipabout’s Passenger Connect product, customers across any transport mode can opt in to receive relevant messages from the operator, including real-time disruption information or alternative route options.
 Throughout their journey, the conversation between passenger and operator remains open to allow for follow-up research or other journey-relevant communications.